 A “junior” appropriations bill provides funding for specific projects or initiatives by agency, though some of this funding can be added to existing agency programs.
 These bills usually incorporate funding proposals included in many stand-alone appropriations bills that have already been introduced, but can also include entirely new proposals.
 Such bills generally result from additional general fund revenue that is available above and beyond that used for the General Appropriation Act.

 Hundreds of other stand-alone appropriations bills will be introduced, but if the spending proposed in them is not included in HAFC’s version of HB 2, there is little likelihood that these stand-alone bills will receive any further consideration by HAFC.
-An exception is in years where there is enough funding for a “junior” appropriations bill.
+An exception is in years where there is enough funding for a “junior” appropriations bill (which happened most recently during the 2019 session).
 In these cases, HB 2 will go to the House floor for approval.
 Only rarely are amendments made from the floor.
 Usually it is passed “as is” and sent on to the Senate for consideration.

 The Senate Committee Process